Machine-learning-and-complex-systems/NNCME/README.md

 (d) The default initial condition is the discrete delta distribution concentrated on the given number in the variable "initialD".
 Other types of distribution such as Poisson distribution can be added to the code if the users have the demand.

-(e) For hyperparameters such as dt, please use those in the Supplementary table II,III of the manuscript as a reference for your model.
+(e) For hyperparameters such as dt, please use those in the table I of the manuscript as a reference for your model.

 (f) During training, the number of species will be printed every 50 epochs for each training time step.
 After training, one can plot the result using `Data.npz` in the `out` folder.